SUNDAY the NINTH -

 either...
 Aaron fuckin' Burr would tower over your contenders likely to be

-create jobs… but the President does seem awfully proud of sending his leaky
+the budget, can’t create jobs… but the President does seem awfully proud of

-Attorneys General out to seize properties that rent to the medical marijuana
+sending his leaky Attorneys General out to seize properties that rent to the

 "Who?"
 Andy began to ask, but then the Catfish turned, raising both hands over his head.
 "Speaking of buttons, I'll bet your fish in high heels is short in another department."